seacaster/valmyria-public/holburne/characters/thaler.md

   - Must be in shared language
 - Lasts for 1 (sorcerer level) minute
 - Ends early if incapacitated or if this is used again

+## Font of Magic

+- 2 SP, recovers on long rest
+- Flexible Casting
+  - **Bonus Action** to use
+  - Can either:
+    - Convert spell slot to SP (# equal to slot level)
+    - Convert SP to spell slot of 5th level or lower

 # Feats